Pando Days Update: Marcela Oliva, LA Trade Tech

 What could they do?
 A lot.

-For Pando Days 2019/20, Marcela and her students created a model with which to transform South LA’s alleyways into green spaces.
+For Pando Days 2019/20, Marcela and her students created a model with which to transform Pico Union alleyways into green spaces.

-Marcela’s team designed countless and beautiful ways to reimagine alleyways in terms of clean air, energy, water, community and livable space.
-And, they secured funding for implementation… from the Environmental Protection Agency (EPA).
+Working closely with the community and PUHC, they designed countless and beautiful ways to reimagine alleyways in terms of clean air, energy, water, community and livable space.
+And, PUHC secured funding for implementation… from the Environmental Protection Agency (EPA).

-For Pando Days 2021, she’s building on the same model, but pushing it further — this time, focused on Pando Days’ “pocket park” challenge, which targets a 2,500 square foot location adjacent to Pico Union.
+For Pando Days 2021, she’s building on the same model, but pushing it further — this time, focused on Pando Days’ “pocket park” challenge, which targets a 2,500 square foot location adjacent to Pico Union PUEDE Center.

 “A park is always more than a park.
 I see it as a mechanism for social change.